-SAP Suspension - Belmont College students are evaluated at the end of each semester based on the elements of SAP.
-Students who do not meet one or more of the elements for two semesters in a row will be placed on SAP Suspension.
-SAP Suspension means that you are NOT eligible for Federal financial aid for the next semester.
-You do have an option to appeal this decision.
+Suspension - Belmont College students are evaluated at the end of each semester based on the elements of SAP.
+Students who do not meet the qualitative and/or quantitative criteria for two sequential semesters of enrollment will be placed on Suspension.
+Students recognized as not meeting the time frame standards also will be placed on Suspension.
+SAP Suspension means that the student is not eligible for Federal financial aid for future semesters.
+Students do have an option to appeal this suspension.